 3. Advertising - getting to your decision makers

 Advertising costs money – how to spend this is often the biggest guessing game for care providers.
 Are your clients the decision makers themselves, or is it generally a family member or friend that would decide on a care provider?
 How do you reach your decision makers?

 There are a number of different ways to advertise, but importantly it must be targeted on a local level; there is no point advertising to those that are based in London if your company is based in Manchester.
 Try to make sure that the communities are being targeted as well.
 Smaller projects such as leaflet drops, local newspaper advertisements or a billboard/bus stop advertisement may go a long way.
-Bigger projects can be considered too; local radio ads, local care roadshows where you can exhibit, and
+Bigger projects can be considered too; local radio ads and local care roadshows where you can exhibit.

 But most importantly, get some kind of online advertising.
 Having an easy to read website, containing all the information about your care service, will naturally bring some leads to you.
 You can also go with doing some local advertising on the likes of Google Adwords by specifically target those that are looking for new care services in their area.
 Social media advertising on Facebook or Instagram may also generate some interest and gives you the ability to reach people in a very specific way.

 4. Networking at hospitals and GP surgeries

 Getting to know the professionals diagnose, treat and discharge patients may help bring you more business; by capturing someone before they have even considered options for a homecare provider, will help you gain more customers.
 By networking with staff at hospitals or with local physicians, you can make your brand better known, and recommended by them.
 Personally visit each office with a well-organised summary of your home care services, and you can see more business being referred your way.

 5. Working efficiently with technology